Saving Captain Row

 "I'll never marry anyone.
-I have things I wish to accomplish.
+I have things to accomplish.
 I must uncover my true identity, and why my mother did what she did.
-Besides, your feelings for Euris are transparent; I don't understand why you don't go after her."
+Besides, you're so handsome and accomplished, Alexander.
+You could have any woman you want."

 "What, Alex?
 What is she?
 Better than us?"

-"No, but I live with it.
-People despise me just because my last name is Row."
+"Of course not, but I live with it.
+People despise me just because my name is Row."

 "How would they treat someone without a last name?"

-"They obsessively follow ancestry, and they torment bastards.
-It's like being in a hell realm."
+"They're obsessive about ancestry, and they torment bastards.
+It's like living in a hell realm."

-"Wait for me, here.
+"Then wait for me, here, Yukino.
 When I've completed my obligation at the academy, I'll help you unravel the mystery of your past."

 "You know I love you; I might have died but for you."